cgat-developers/ruffus/doc/tutorials/manual/tasks_as_recipes.rst

     #.
 Finally, if no *outputs* file names are supplied, the job will always run.

-    The `example <manual.files.example>`_ in the next chapter shows how this works in practice.
+    The :ref:`example <manual.files.example>` in the next chapter shows how this works in practice.

 .. index::